rage/cyber-security-base-19/data/module-2/part-5/framework.md

 ---
 path: '/module-2.5/1-framework'
 title: 'Making Mistakes is (not) Harder with Modern Frameworks'
-hidden: false
+hidden: true
 ---

 This part of the course is devoted into (security) issues that developers make when working with modern frameworks as well as ways how software developers can mitigate such issues in a rapid fashion.

 ## Typical Security Issues Are (almost) Resolved